 We’ll keep you posted on any further developments.

 The future of betting apps has been questioned for some time, with scepticism on whether or not mobile betting would take off.
 The Smartphone industry going from strength to strength, it is fair to say that mobile betting is here to stay and is almost the main way people bet.
 Betting companies are now not satisfied with providing their customers with a mobile platform to bet on, they want to enrich the experience even further, taking advantage of the very latest technology.

 News has started to emerge of companies now looking at augmented reality betting apps, hoping to allow for quicker bets, easier navigation and more information consolidated into one app.

 What is an augmented reality betting app?

-With the release of more and more wearable technology this is becoming a closer possibility.
-Betfair currently have a dedicated site for Google Glass users where you can access the site, place bets and see the real time data as you watch the race.
-Whist this is not an augmented reality solution we don’t think its too far away.
+With the release of more and more wearable technology, this is becoming a closer possibility.
+Betfair currently has a dedicated site for Google Glass users where you can access the site, place bets and see the real-time data as you watch the race.
+Whilst this is not an augmented reality solution we don’t think its too far away.

 Who is currently working on this type of technology?

 The technology is currently being developed by Betfair but we are also expecting the others companies will not be that far behind.
 We are not expecting this technology to be hitting the high street any time soon but provides a small glimpse of what type of betting experience we can expect in the future.